Dr. Loren Redwood

 Here are some tips on how to take effective field notes (adapted from the University of Chicago’s Field Studies Program):

-Document conversations with verbatim quotes whenever possible.
-In some cases (such as targeted conversations about a specific topic, this may require that you jot down notes as you talk);
+- Document conversations with verbatim quotes whenever possible.
+In some cases (such as targeted conversations about a specific topic, this may require that you jot down notes as you talk.
+But don’t take those notes in the journal itself);

 How will I assess your field journal?